pslucas0212/KodeKloud-Linux-Core-Linux-Concepts/README.md

 ```

-- lshw - extract detail information on the hardware
+Utliity lshw - extract detail information on the hardware

-#### sudo
+### sudo

-- run command as root - with sudo you can determine which commands a user can run as super user and also see a list of commands the user has run as root
+Run command as root - with sudo you can determine which commands a user can run as super user and also see a list of commands the user has run as root
 ```
 $ sudo lshw
 ```
-- With sudo you can control who can run commands as root, which commands/programs that can be run, and replay commands the user has run as sudo
+With sudo you can control who can run commands as root, which commands/programs that can be run, and replay commands the user has run as sudo

 ## Linux Boot Sequence
-- Four stages
+Four stages
   -   BIOS Post
   -   Boot Loader - GRUB2
   -   Kernel Initialization